nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 How the alias work is as such:

 1. When `Logic` is called upon to execute a command, it calls the `ConthacksParser` class to parse the user command.
-2. As `ConthackParser` parses the user command, `ConthacksParser` separates the `commandWord` string from the rest of the arguments inside the user command string.
+2. As `ConthacksParser` parses the user command, `ConthacksParser` separates the `commandWord` string from the rest of the arguments inside the user command string.
 3. `ConthacksParser` will pass this `commandWord` string into `CommandWord` enum class which contains all the aliases for the different commands.
 Then, `CommandWord` will check if the `commandWord` string is an alias for any of our implemented commands.
 4. If the alias is a legitimate alias for any of the `XYZCommand`, `CommandWord` class will return the respective `CommandWord` enum back to ConthacksParser, and ConthacksParser will use this enum to call the respective `XYZCommandParser` to call and creates the respective `XYZCommand` object.